When you create an email, several factors can make your message successful. Consider the following factors:

 There are a couple of reasons why you should include an HTML body in your email:

-When you send a text body or AOL body message, the only time you can tell if someone opened the message is if the recipient performs an action like clicking a link.
+When you send a text body, the only time you can tell if someone opened the message is if the recipient performs an action like clicking a link.
 The moment an HTML body email is opened, it is tracked.

 HTML allows you to include links in your content.
 If you send a text only message and you want to track your URLs, that URL is going to be long and messy unless you use a service like Tiny URL.
 Unfortunately, this issue cannot be avoided.
 Text messages do not allow you to mask your URLs.